© Crown copyright 2021

 - passenger ships/vessels and hovercraft in the English territorial sea which departed from, or are to dock at, a place in England

-Passengers must also wear a face covering in substantially enclosed public areas of transport hubs from which passenger services operate, such as:
+Passengers must also wear a face covering in substantially enclosed public areas of transport hubs, including retail and hospitality venues, from which passenger services operate, such as:

 - rail stations and terminals